at4591/data-analyst-portfolio/SNS_Bot_Detection_Analysis/Q1_Total_Likes_Bot_Detection_Analysis.md

-Below is the first in five queries that extract various aspects of user behavior that mimicks typical bot-like behavior on SNS services like instagram.
+Below is the first in five queries that extract various aspects of user behaviors that mimick typical bot-like behaviors on SNS services like instagram.
 Specifically, the query below is the simplest of the five, as it simply outputs the total likes sent by each user, compares it against the site average, and based on the CASE statements below, determines if a user's probability for being a robot is "high", "moderate", or "uncertain".
-A "high" would be given if a user's likes sent count was considerably over the site average.
+A "high" would be given if a user's total likes sent was considerably over the site average.
 Ultimately, this query's purpose is to give additional context to users' behaviors from a more broad, high-level perspective.